ingridscience

 Procedure

-Use playdough to make bear prints, and your own hand print.
+Use playdough or modelling clay to make animal prints, and optionallly your own hand print.

-Measure how long the bear footprint and your handprint is.
+Measure how long the animal footprint and your handprint is, to compare their sizes.

 What shows up on the bear print that does not show up on ours?
 Claws.
 (Show a real bear foot.)